fbygg/Water-flosser/README.md

 ## Function

-This App is developed to show the washing area in real-time.<br>
+This App is developed to show the washing area in real-time.<br><br>
 The App works as follows:<br>
 1.connect to the water flosser by Bluetooth.<br>
 2.show the area which is washed in real-time using animation.<br>